hookla/accounting_paper_generator/src/accounting_paper_generator/prompts/accounting_paper_template.md

 - A brief description of the event, including specific amounts
 - The accounting treatment (using the provided table format with actual amounts)
 - Rationale for the accounting treatment quoting the exact part of the legislation relied on.
+- Remember to follow the basic double entry accounting rules
+- - assets = liabilities + equity.
+- - DRs = CRs
+- - each DR/CR pair is the same currency

 **Example:**